TheFishyOne123/Partnership-Tracker/README.md

 ## Developing

 ### Built With
+Main Language
+* Javascript

+Support Languages (Less Than 10% Of Code)
 * HTML
 * CSS
-* JS

 ### Libraries Used
+Dynamic List Of Libraries
 [Click This Link For A Dynamic List Of Libraries Used](https://github.com/TheFishyOne123/Partnership-Tracker/network/dependencies)

 ### Prerequisites
-* NPM
+* NPM (Package Manager For Javascript)
-* Vite
+* Vite (Local Development Host) Only needed within a development enviornment

 ## Configuration
-Within the back end config there are configurations for changing the port and server url incase of a need for a different Mongo Database.
+Backend configuration file within backend folder to change port and server url for using a different Mongo database

 ## Formatting
 This Program Is Following A Strict ESLint Github Standard